 Invitation to tender

-The owner provides tender offers with information to potential dealers and contractors on the work to be performed.
+The owner provides tender offers with information to potential suppliers and contractors on the work to be performed.
 These tender request documents may include:

 · Letter of invitation to tender